kittybellth/Responsive-Portfolio/README.md

 # Basic-Portfolio
-Homework that focuses on using Bootstrap frammwork builds the website that looks like basic-portfolio
+Homework that focuses on building responsive website from basic portfolio using @media query